 - The directions below have descriptions of how the egg yolks should look at ribbon stage, but if you need extra guidance, this video is pretty helpful.
 It’s easiest to do with a stand mixer such as a KitchenAid than it is with a whisk by hand.
 Don’t suffer!
 Just use the stand mixer.

 - You can find aguardiente in most Latin supermarkets across the U.S. If you don’t see it on a shelf in the store, they sometimes keep it locked in a cabinet with the pricier liquors, so just ask.
 It’s anise-flavored liqueur that is produced from sugar cane, and much of what is available in the U.S. comes from Colombia.

 - I advise against using imitation Mexican vanilla extract because it really doesn’t have the same taste.
 I only buy Nielsen-Massey Mexican pure vanilla extract, which is available online from King Arthur Flour, Amazon, and sold in many high-end culinary stores such as Williams-Sonoma or WholeFoods.
 (For the record, Williams-Sonoma has the best price on a 4-ounce bottle.)
-If you live in Los Angeles, I have also purchased this extract at Surfas Culinary District in Culver City.
+If you live in Los Angeles, I have also purchased this extract at Surfas Culinary District in Culver City and Gelson’s.

 Mexican eggnog, called rompope, is a popular drink during the holidays.

 - 2-3 Mexican cinnamon sticks (Ceylon cinnamon)

 - 3 teaspoons Mexican vanilla extract (Nielsen-Massey is my preferred brand)

 - 7 extra large or jumbo egg yolks

 - 1/2 pound of granulated cane sugar (I use Zulka brand)

 - Optional: ground Ceylon cinnamon to sprinkle on top to garnish